-ART 189 F Photography (2-4) 3 Credits
+Photography (2-4)

 Introduction to digital photography and image editing emphasizing the technical and aesthetic issues and how these qualities inform image content.
-Control of camera settings, natural and studio lighting, and basic Photoshop editing is explored as well as career options in digital photography.
-A final printed and digital portfolio will be prepared.
+Control of camera settings, natural and studio be prepared.
 Students enrolled in the course must own a digital camera.
 Lab fee required.